Shane Lowry provided Ireland with a home winner after recorded a six-shot victory in the 2019 Open Championship at Royal Portrush.

 Fleetwood was having to settle for the runners-up spot in a major for the second time in his career having previously finished second in the 2018 US Open.

-Tony Finau was third on seven-under par, one shot ahead of Lee Westwood and Brooks Koepka.
+Tony Finau was third on seven-under par in the 2019 Open Championship, one shot ahead of Lee Westwood and Brooks Koepka.

 Defending champion Francesco Molinari ended on three-under par after a final round five-under par 66.